 Frequently Asked Questions

-If your gluten-free sourdough bread is sticky on the inside, it is possible your loaf has too much moisture.
+If your gluten-free sourdough bread is sticky inside, your loaf may have too much moisture.
 Did you rise the loaf in either a banneton or a mixing bowl lined with a dry, clean kitchen towel?
-Also make sure you baked the bread long enough.
+Also, make sure you baked the bread long enough.
 Gummy bread is often a sign of underbaking.

 If your sourdough didn’t rise, there are a few potential reasons.
 First, did you rise the dough in a warm spot and for a long enough duration?
 Did you include a binder?
 A binder is very important in gluten free baking because it helps to give structure to the dough.
 Regular sourdough has this, but gluten free needs either psyllium husks, xanthan gum, or guar gum added.